 Or what about the workstation in your plant that is always waiting on parts from another department?

-The waste of waiting is usually a product of several of the other wastes.
+The waste of waiting is usually a product of several other wastes.
 Eliminating the previous six wastes puts you well on your way to eliminating this waste in the process.

 However, if you have an efficient system but still find parts of your business hurting from waiting, then break down the previous steps to find the real culprit and fix the underlying issue.